SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 In column and view formatting, you can refer to any field's metadata by specifying the **internal name** of the field surrounded by square brackets and preceded by an exclamation mark: `[!InternalName]`.

-Currently field's display name is available in this metadata, and can be accessed using DisplayName property: `[!SalesLead.DisplayName]`.
+Currently field's display name is available in this metadata, and can be accessed using `DisplayName` property: `[!SalesLead.DisplayName]`.

 ### "@currentWeb"

-This will evaluate to the absolute URL for the site.
+This will evaluate the absolute URL for the site.
 This is equivalent to the `webAbsoluteUrl` value within the page context.
 This value is only available in SharePoint Online.

 ### "@me"

-This will evaluate to the email address of the current logged in user.
+This will evaluate the email address of the currently logged-in user.

 This field can be used to display the current user's email address, but more likely it will be used within conditions.
-The following is an example of setting the color for a person field to red when it's equal to the current logged in user and blue otherwise:
+The following is an example of setting the color for a person field to red when it's equal to the currently logged-in user and blue otherwise:

 ```json
 {